YunusEmreSayin/C-Flappy-Bird-Game-2020-/README.md

 # C-Flappy-Bird-Game-2020-
-My first game on c#
+This is my first game on C#
+Coded in 2020